BOXLEGENDARY/Dex/README.md

 ## Other
 I’m not updating ZDex anymore, but I still fix some issues if I can.
-* All ZDex versions on GitHub are different from the internal staff version.
 * Don’t worry, if you wanna work on it, I’ve already cleaned up the script.

 ---